DavidPareti/Orders-News_Wanu-app/README.md

 ![alt text](https://github.com/DavidPareti/Orders_Wanu-app/blob/master/src/img/Orders2.png "Orders")
 ## News

-For the creation of the news section I only made one component
+For the creation of the news section I only made one component, namely Advise.js imported in News.js.

+Below I put an example screenshot.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).